 From Nepali side:

-- 5 to 9 March 2001, the then Prime Minister Mr. Girija Prasad Koirala, official visit.
+- On 5-9 March 2001, Prime Minister Mr. Girija Prasad Koirala, paid an official visit of France.

 From French side: